shibuya-n/CS392-2025-Fall-aduong/assigns/07/Code/README.md

 - strategy:
   -- explore one branch deeply before backtracking
-  -- use a stack structure for (LIFO - last in first out)
+  -- use a stack structure for (LIFO - last in first out) -- namely use DFirstEnumerate which employs this structure

-  1. start with root state
+  1. create initial GameTreeNode with root state
-  2. generate all possible next state by combining pairs
+  2. pass to DFirstEnumerate to get lazy stream of all states
-  3. push children onto stack
+  3. DFirstEnumerate explores depth-first: pushes children onto stack
-  4. pop from stack and repeat until finding a solution
+  4. filter the stream to find states with one term that equals 24
-  5. backtrack when a path is exhausted
+  5. naturally backtracks when a path is exhausted

-  -- use DFirstEnumerate which employs the stack structure

 BFS Approach